CompleteUnityDeveloper2/6_Zombie_Runner/README.md

 **After watching (learning outcomes)...**

 Add basic ammo functionality where we decrease our ammo when shooting and can only shoot if we have enough ammo.

+### 30 Multiple Weapon Types ###

+**In this video (objectives)...**

+1. Dig deep into our nested prefabbing of our player and weapons.
+2. Add another 2 weapons and hook them up so they can shoot.

+**After watching (learning outcomes)...**

+Understand how to create additional weapons with the correct prefabbing and settings.